sathvikbhupal1/AppDeployement/README.md

 *Files*:
-main.tf: Contains the main Terraform configuration defining the resources to be provisioned. providers.tf: Defines the AWS provider and its configuration. variables.tf: Declares the input variables used in the Terraform scripts. outputs.tf: Defines the output variables to be displayed after Terraform execution.
+1.main.tf: Contains the main Terraform configuration defining the resources to be provisioned.

+2.providers.tf: Defines the AWS provider and its configuration.

+3.variables.tf: Declares the input variables used in the Terraform scripts.

+4.outputs.tf: Defines the output variables to be displayed after Terraform execution.

 **Additional Considerations**